aalacy/storelocatore-scrapers/templates/puppeteer/README.md

-# How to write a Node.js scraper for SafeGraph using the Apify CheerioCrawler
+# How to write a Node.js scraper for SafeGraph using the Apify PuppeteerCrawler

 You can write your scraper in scrape.js between `// Begin scraper` and `// End scraper` comments.